Terms and Conditions

 2.13 The use of course books and material is obligatory.
 The cost of books is NOT included in the course fees.
 Course books can be purchased at Dutch First, in a Dutch bookshop or online.
 Only when the school clearly provides the information that the Dutch course materials are included in the price, there will not be any obligation for purchasing books.

 2.14 Our courses progress at a fast pace and require familiarity with the Latin alphabet.
 Courses are taught all in Dutch for a more immersive learning experience.
 We ask all participants to not speak any other language with each other or with the teacher during the lessons.

 2.15 At the end of the last lesson of each course, each participant who has been attending more than 80% of the courses classes will receive a digital course certificate.
 This certificate is included in the course fee.
 A hard copy of the certificate can be requested at our administration for €5,- per copy.

 3 Additional regulations for online courses:

 3.0.
 We offer virtual classroom group courses with a teacher on a digital platform.
 The number of lesson hours you receive varies and is clearly stated in the course descriptions.
 All lesson hours last 45 minutes each.

 3.1 About Zoom-meetings: The duration of the Zoom-meetings varies for the various online courses.
-In general, group courses are three lesson hours of 45 minutes per lesson.
+In general, group courses are two lesson hours of 45 minutes per lesson.

 3.2.
 Our virtual classroom group courses follow a preselected fixed schedule.
 All course schedule times are stated in Dutch time (Central European Time or Central European Summer time).
 All other, one-to-one Zoom-meetings must be scheduled in the period 08:00 – 20:00 (Central European Time), Monday to Friday unless you and your online teacher have agreed otherwise.